How Can I Address My Puppy’s Chewing Habits During This Stage?

 Reducing potential health hazards

 Chewing on inappropriate objects can expose your puppy to various health hazards.
-Electrical cords, toxic plants, and small objects are just a few examples of potential dangers that puppies may encounter while chewing.
+Electrical cords, toxic plants, and objects are just a few examples of potential dangers that puppies may encounter while chewing.
 By addressing their chewing behaviors promptly, you can minimize the risk of accidents and keep your puppy safe and healthy.

 Providing Alternatives for Chewing